 Our standard rates enable us to offer high quality services, take care of ourselves and our communities, and offer free and low-cost services to people most directly targeted by oppression and colonization.

-Organizations that meet at least one of the listed criteria in each of the three sections below can request a solidarity rate in their intake form and the coop will assess our current capacity to meet the request.
+Organizations or individuals that meet at least one of the listed criteria in each of the three sections below can request a solidarity rate in their intake form and the coop will assess our current capacity to meet the request.

 - Focus on solidarity economy work